 50 very funny Nigerian jokes and tips from Mr Macaroni

 Nigeria has a rich culture defined by numerous tribes, beliefs, religions, and other societal aspects.
-Like in other rich cultural settings, the country is home to innumerable folktales, myths, legends, riddles, and hilarious jokes.
+It is home to innumerable folktales, myths, legends, riddles, and hilarious jokes.
 The country's jokes often touch on numerous issues, including the norms associated with Nigerians, poverty, language, and so much more.
-Which are some of the top funny Nigerian jokes today?
-Mr Macaroni, a famous Nigerian comedian and actor, shares insights into the global impact of social media on humor and other comedic styles.
+So, what are some of the funny Nigerian jokes today?

 TABLE OF CONTENTS